-The first John S. Toll Endowed Lecture in Physics will be presented by S. James Gates Jr., the current president of the American Physical Society and a College Park Professor of Physics who has been on the UMD faculty since 1984.
+The first John S. Toll Endowed Lecture in Physics was presented by S. James Gates Jr., then-president of the American Physical Society.
 He was the John S. Toll Professor of Physics from 1998 to 2017.
 Awarded the President’s National Medal of Science in 2011, Gates served on former President Barack Obama's Council of Advisors on Science and Technology.
 He is known among sc ientists for his work in supersymmetry, supergravity and superstring theory, and is more widely known by the public for his frequent appearances on scientific documentaries.
-Gates is currently the Ford Foundation Professor of Physics at Brown University and director of the Brown Theoretical Physics Center before returning to UMD in 2022.
+Gates was the Ford Foundation Professor of Physics at Brown University and director of the Brown Theoretical Physics Center before returning to UMD in 2022.

 “Gates is a great representative for this first lecture,” Chuan Liu said.
 “He is a brilliant physicist as well as a very accomplished leader and public speaker.
 In addition to bringing brilliant people to speak to the community, we want to embody the spirit of collaboration and curiosity that John brought, and I think Gates is a great example of this.”

 The Lius stressed that John Toll was dedicated to bringing people together under the umbrella of science and knowledge.
 It was a core part of John Toll’s personality that they both experienced firsthand throughout the years they knew him.